Internet Explorer 11 (IE11) is not supported. For the best experience please open using Chrome, Firefox, Safari or MS Edge

 The Minister must exercise the ‘call in’ power within 15 months of the transaction being completed in the case of transactions that are not notifiable.
 In the case of non-notified transactions, the Minister the applicable time limit is the later of 5 years from completion or 6 months from the Minister becoming aware of the transaction.

-No voluntary regime: the Act does not provide for voluntary notifications.
+No voluntary regime: the FDI Act does not provide for voluntary notifications.

-Deadline to notify: notification must be made not less than 10 days prior to completion.
-There are transitionary provisions under the Act for notifiable transactions that complete within 10 days of the Act coming into force.
+Timing of notification: the Draft Guidance suggests that parties may submit a notification on the basis of a “good faith intention” to complete a transaction.
+The FDI Act includes transitionary provisions for notifiable transactions that complete within 10 days of the FDI Act coming into force.
 In such circumstances, parties will be deemed to have complied with the notification obligation if they provide the required information to the Minister no later than 30 days after completion.

 Lengthy review timeline: the Minister is required to make a screening decision within 90 days from the date on which the Minister issues a screening notice in relation to the transaction.
 The 90-day review period may be extended to 135 days at the discretion of the Minister.
 The review period is suspended by the issuance of a notice of information and resumes on the date that the notice is deemed to be complied with.
 The Draft Guidance confirms that the Department considers 90 days to be the out bound of the statutory review period, not the target, and in practice many transactions will be cleared quicker.